JimDesu/basis-lang/README.md

 In expressions, postfix `^` dereferences a pointer (`p^` is the value the pointer points to); postfix `&` takes the address of a value (`x&` is a pointer to `x`).
 Pointer chains — pointers to pointers — are written `^^T`.
 There is no pointer arithmetic.

 For object types, pointers carry runtime type information at the implementation level.
-The `-<` operator (§7.5) uses this to perform safe downcasting through a class hierarchy.
+The `-<` operator (§7.5) uses this to perform safe downcasting through an object hierarchy.

 ### 5.8 Command-typed values